VLPC/SpringBootRestAPI/Readme.md

-This is a simple service, provides common CRUD operations on details.
+This is a simple service, provides common CRUD operations.

+The main business purpose of service is to operating with collections of details.
+Detail in this case is something can be used to create mechanism or auto.

 # Running project